Seldom: An Anonymity Network with Selective Deanonymization: Deanonymization Process

 \section{Deanonymization Process}

-In the following, we look at the procedure for deanonymizations, as shown in Figure~\ref{fig:recovery}. \name relies on a consortium of trusted parties to approve and execute deanonymizations.
+In the following, we look at \name's deanonymization process, which is illustrated by Figure~\ref{fig:recovery}. \name relies on a consortium of trusted parties to approve and execute deanonymizations.
 While this paper focuses on the technical aspects, we nevertheless give some considerations about the potential composition of such a consortium in Section~\ref{sec:recovery:consortium}.
 To ensure public oversight, we introduce \emph{translucent ledgers} in Section~\ref{sec:recovery:ledger} to manage this consortium.
-These ledgers allows the public to see live statistics about attempted and successful deanonymization requests, ensures the delayed information disclosure, and allows the consortium to grant selective data access to proof an approved request to an exit relay.
+The use of a translucent ledger enables the public to see live statistics about attempted and successful deanonymization requests, ensures the delayed information disclosure, and allows the consortium to grant selective data access to prove an approved request to an exit relay.
 Afterward, we discuss the deanonymization process in Section~\ref{sec:recovery:process}.
 Finally, we see how \name probes relays to preemptively detect rogue relays without compromising anyone's privacy in Section~\ref{sec:recovery:probing}.